-Something stirs in the depths and for a moment a shard of light illuminates the unmistakable scarlet rays of a pectoral fin.
+Something stirs in the depths, and for a moment, a shard of light illuminates the unmistakable scarlet rays of a pectoral fin.
 A nervous Maloti minnow emerges from the shelter of his watery lair – a flash of vibrance in an otherwise muted world.
-A plume of grey cloud seeps out from the peaks above, casting a shadow across the water, and almost as suddenly as the minnow appeared, it is gone.
+A plume of grey cloud seeps out from the peaks above, casting a shadow across the water, and almost as suddenly as the fish appeared, it is gone.

 Things weren’t always this way in the Senqunyane.
-Not so long ago this mighty river pulsed with indigenous fish life, and Lesotho’s iconic Maloti minnows swam these waters in their thousands.
-Groups of adults boldly patrolled submerged boulders for a tasty morsel of aquatic invertabrates.
+This mighty river pulsed with indigenous fish life not so long ago, and Lesotho’s iconic Maloti minnows swam these waters in their thousands.
+Groups of adults boldly patrolled submerged boulders for a tasty morsel of aquatic invertebrates.
 Swarms of young fish buzzed in quiet backwaters fringing deep pools, destined to live long and one day spawn themselves.

-The species comprises two separate lineages that are genetically very different: a ‘Mohale’ lineage found in the rivers flowing into Mohale Dam, and an ‘Eastern’ lineage that includes populations in river catchments east of Mohale.
-The large genetic difference between the two lineages is a result of a long period of geographic isolation which, according to freshwater fish expert, Professor Paul Skelton from the South African Institute for Aquatic Biodiversity (SAIAB), warrants that they be conserved separately.
+The species comprises two separate lineages that are genetically very different: a ‘Mohale’ lineage found in the rivers flowing into Mohale Dam and an ‘Eastern’ lineage that includes populations in river catchments east of Mohale.
+The large genetic difference between the two lineages results from a long period of geographic isolation.
+According to freshwater fish expert Professor Paul Skelton from the South African Institute for Aquatic Biodiversity (SAIAB), this means they should be conserved separately.

-Furthermore, the Mohale lineage occupied three quarters of the total habitat occupied by all Maloti minnows prior to the construction of the Mohale Dam, and was thus identified as being of critical importance for the continued survival of the species.
-For eons, the Maloti minnow was the only fish species inhabiting the upper Jorodane, Bokong and Senqunyane Rivers (which now flow into Mohale Dam), and is consequently poorly adapted, and highly susceptible, to predation by larger species of fish.
-Although present downstream, larger species like yellowfish and trout have historically been prevented from moving into these rivers and coming into contact with the minnows by the spectacular 20-metre high Semongkoaneng waterfall.
+Furthermore, the Mohale lineage occupied three-quarters of the total habitat occupied by all Maloti minnows before the construction of the Mohale Dam and was thus identified as being of critical importance for the continued survival of the species.
+For aeons, the Maloti minnow was the only fish species inhabiting the upper Jorodane, Bokong and Senqunyane Rivers (which now flow into Mohale Dam) and is consequently poorly adapted and highly susceptible to predation by larger species of fish.
+Although present downstream, larger species like yellowfish and trout have historically been prevented from moving into these rivers and coming into contact with the minnows by the spectacular 20-metre-high Semongkoaneng waterfall.

 Large-scale developments like the Lesotho Highlands Water Project are vital for providing clean water to thirsty developing nations like South Africa and Lesotho, but at what cost?
-How many more unique species need be lost before we start prioritising their well-being in our plans to develop our last wild places.
+How many more unique species need to be lost before we start prioritising their well-being in our plans to develop our last wild places?
 Indeed, a world without its unique creatures is like a ring devoid of its sparkling diamonds.
-In the case of the Maloti minnow this ecological disaster could easily have been prevented with a simple engineering modification to the Katse-Mohale water transfer tunnel.
-We now have an opportunity to learn from our mistakes and avoid similar oversights in the construction of Pompihali and Tsoelike Dams (stages three and four in the project), and indeed the development of our planet’s ecosystems in general.
+In the case of the Maloti minnow, this ecological disaster could easily have been prevented with a simple engineering modification to the Katse-Mohale water transfer tunnel.
+We now have an opportunity to learn from our mistakes and avoid similar oversights in the construction of Pompihali and Tsoelike Dams (stages three and four in the project) and, indeed, the development of our planet’s ecosystems in general.